Update the user's rosters directly at the tigase database. Issue, when jabber client at this moment is online.

 Maybe here's another solution for my task?
 Because Ad-Hoc command does not fit me.
 It is very slowly for my number of users.
 I need update roster for more then 200 user at the same time.

-Added by Artur Hefczyc over 4 years ago
+Added by Artur Hefczyc almost 5 years ago

 There are a few already, one of which is this ""user-roster-management-ext"" you mentioned about in your own post.
 There is probably none of the ad-hoc commands you can use out of the box but you can use them as a code example to implement your own.
 Most of the roster management commands deal with online users correctly and send notifications about roster change.

-Added by Dmitry Anatolievich over 4 years ago
+Added by Dmitry Anatolievich almost 5 years ago

 Thx for your reply.